quantenschaum/cryptoform/README.md

 - a web based decrypter could be created
   - decryption happens in the browser using JavaScript, no data transmitted
   - drop the encrypted zip and your private key
-  - "download" the decrypted zip
+  - download the decrypted zip (it is not actually downloaded, but retrieved from the browsers memory)

 ## used software/libraries